v-chchap/PMCPerf/README.md

 # PMCPerf
-Source code and Load tests will be conducted under this project
+Source code modifications, issue resolvements  and Load tests will be conducted under this project